 - reducing the time before money becomes unclaimed (down to five years).
-In situations where it is more efficient for Inland Revenue to seek the owner of the funds, you may be able to pass the funds to Inland Revenue before the 5-year period has passed.
-Further guidance on this will be released in a Tax Information Bulletin. - removing the need for you to hold a physical register of UCM or make this available to the public. - holders will no longer be required to collect occupation information - holders will be required to supply IR with other identifying information they may collect during the normal course of their business, including but not limited to, IRD numbers but only if they are required to have them for tax purposes email addresses, telephone numbers and addresses, including addresses which are old or invalid as these are helpful for us when people are claiming the money.
+In situations where it is more efficient for Inland Revenue to seek the owner of the funds, some holders may be able to pass the funds to Inland Revenue before the 5-year period has passed.
+Further guidance on this will be released in a Tax Information Bulletin. - removing the need for organisations to hold a physical register of UCM or make this available to the public. - In situations where, for example, a holder has money for a former client, and the holder has made 'reasonable efforts' to locate the client, they may be able to pass the funds to Inland Revenue before the 5-year period has passed. - holders will no longer be required to collect occupation information - holders will be required to supply IR with other identifying information they may collect during the normal course of their business, including but not limited to, IRD numbers but only if they are required to have them for tax purposes email addresses, telephone numbers and addresses, including addresses which are old or invalid as these are helpful for us when people are claiming the money.

-There will be a transitional period - money older than five years, is subject to the 2-year transitional period, but money that reaches the five-year mark after the legislation comes into effect will need to be passed to IR within the proposed new timeframe.
+There will be a transitional period.
+Money older than five years, is subject to the 2-year transitional period, but money that reaches the five-year mark after the legislation comes into effect will need to be passed to IR within the proposed new timeframe.

-As is current practice where the amount of UCM does not exceed \$100, you will not be required to pay it to IR.
-Money below \$100 can be donated, if retained by the holder organisation for its own benefit it is important to note that IR has issued a public ruling that says that amount counts as income.
+As is current practice where the amount of UCM does not exceed \$100, holders will not be required to pay it to IR.
+Money below \$100 can be donated, if retained by the holder organisation for its own benefit.
+It is important to note that IR has issued a public ruling that says that amount counts as income.